richardsoj/LibreSignage/CONTRIBUTING.rst

 First of all, keep your coding style sane.
 If you write some code and take a look at it afterwards and it looks messy, fix it.
-This style guide has some general directions for writing readable code, but you'll still have to use your own brain too.
+This style guide just has some general directions for writing readable code.

+This guide is rather short to make it easy to grasp the main style requirements.
+Please read all the sections if you intend to contribute to LibreSignage development.

 1.1 JavaScript
 ##############